pilegard/cogfoundations/docs/index.md

 - Hayden Schill (Perception, Working Memory)
 - Anne Yilmaz (Memory in Context)

-M. Gupta reformatted the book for bookdown.
+M. Gupta and C. Pilegard reformatted the book using the bookdown.
 C. Pilegard updated the chapters on History and Problem Solving.
 C. Pilegard edited all chapters.

-The second edition of this book was supported by the Course Development and Instructional Improvement Program sponsored by the Division of Undergraduate Education at the University of California, San Diego.
+The second edition of this book was supported by a Course Development and Instructional Improvement Program grant awarded to C. Pilegard.
+The program is sponsored by the Division of Undergraduate Education at the University of California, San Diego.

 ### First Edition {-}
 The first edition of this book was aggregated from multiple Open Educational Resources by Celeste Pilegard.
 All adaptations, revisions, and transformations of source material were completed by Celeste Pilegard.